Geostationary orbit: Space debris

-Debris less than 10 cm in diameter cannot be seen from the Earth, making it difficult to assess their prevalence.
+At geosynchronous altitude, objects less than 10 cm in diameter cannot be seen from the Earth, making it difficult to assess their prevalence.

 Despite efforts to reduce risk, spacecraft collisions have occurred.
-The European Space Agency telecom satellite Olympus-1 was struck by a meteoroid on August 11, 1993 and eventually moved to a graveyard orbit, and in 2006 the Russian Express-AM11 communications satellite was struck by an unknown object and rendered inoperable, although its engineers had enough contact time with the satellite to send it into a graveyard orbit.
+The European Space Agency telecom satellite Olympus-1 was struck by a meteoroid on August 11, 1993, and eventually moved to a graveyard orbit, and in 2006 the Russian Express-AM11 communications satellite was struck by an unknown object and rendered inoperable, although its engineers had enough contact time with the satellite to send it into a graveyard orbit.
 In 2017, both AMC-9 and Telkom-1 broke apart from an unknown cause.

 Properties

 A typical geostationary orbit has the following properties: